126.96.36.199 Economic Aid

 Aid can be used both to respond to crises and to help launch economic growth.
 Its funding is currently unreliable though – it is subject to economic and political circumstances in donor countries.
 The amount of aid required was broadly agreed to be 0.7% of GDP, in the UN Millennium Development Goals (MDG), but the final MDG Gap Task Force Report 2015 showed that only 5 countries had met that target.
 As noted in the previous section (3.5.7) new Sustainable Development Goals have now been agreed.

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/3581.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/3581.htm